sanyahegde/RegenToyota/README.md

-# RegenToyota
+## 🚀 HACKUTD: Toyota's Challenge Solution

-HACKUTD
+### REGEN MODEL

-This is our HACKUTD solution for Toyota's challenge statement.
+This is our solution for Toyota's challenge to develop innovative consumer benefits.

-Our idea was to create a solution based on an EV vehicle's regenerative braking feature so that users could opt into a route that gives them more mileage to get to their destination.
+Our vision utilizes the regenerative braking feature of electric vehicles (EVs) to maximize efficiency.
+We've engineered a system that enables users to choose routes optimized for increased mileage, often favoring surface roads over highways.
+This smart routing not only extends the range of EVs but also improves the overall driving experience by ensuring minimal energy loss.

-Most often the new route would use surface roads rather than highways so that the car could allow for more miles to not be lost.
+Langauges Used: Javascript, HTML, CSS